-Overall, the aim of this project is to get a comprehensive understanding of the ageing process at a population, organismal, and molecular level.
+Overall, the aim of this platform is to get a comprehensive understanding of the ageing process at a population, organismal, and molecular level.
+The CHALLENGE platform consists of various projects on Biomarkers, Diseases, Exposome, Prediction, and Systems.

 First, we will create and analyse the life histories of people with fast and slow ageing trajectories in the general population.
 The life histories cover most aspects of life ranging from living conditions, family relationships, education, work and working conditions, income, wealth, biomedical conditions, geographical location, and the use of welfare services.
 This will make it possible to systematically trace individuals over time and to identify key events during the life course that result in different patterns of ageing and degenerative diseases.